Body Language (Queen song): History

+May disliked the song, for its near-total lack of guitars and homoeroticism, believing that Queen's music should be for all audiences rather than one specific audience.
+"I can remember having a go at Freddie because some of the stuff he was writing was very on the gay side.
+I remember saying, 'It would be nice if this stuff could be universally applicable because we have friends out there of every persuasion.'
+It's nice to involve people.
+What it's not nice to do is to rope people out, and I felt kind of roped out by something that was very overtly a gay anthem."
+May also cited the song as one of several on Hot Space which "came out too light ... we were afraid to turn up the guitars.
+Afraid to use the guitar as a force."

+Oddly, Freddie wrote this song for a young girl he fancied who performed in the video and later became champion U. S. based woman wrestler Brittany Brown.

 Reaction

 The drastic change caused the single to stall at #25 on the UK charts.
 However, it did far better in the US, where Americans appeared to be a lot more supportive of Queen's forays into dance music.
-"Body Language" peaked at #11 on the Billboard Hot 100 and number thirty on the soul chart.
+"Body Language" peaked at #11 on the Billboard Hot 100 and #30 on the soul chart.
+While noting that the song was released in most markets due to it being the album's lead single, Brian May thought "Body Language" would be a big hit in the UK and not in the US, and was surprised when it turned out to be a big US hit and not a big UK hit, saying: "You can never, ever tell".
 The B-side is "Life Is Real (Song for Lennon)", this single was released just a little over a year after the assassination of the former Beatle.

-In the US the accompanying music video caused a considerable amount of controversy.
+In the US, the accompanying music video caused a considerable amount of controversy.
 Due to its erotic undertones plus plentiful skin and sweat, it was deemed unsuitable for a television audience in 1982.

-In a Rolling Stone Magazine review, critic John Milward described the song as "a piece of funk that isn't fun".